Accenture/mercury-composable/guides/CHAPTER-4.md

 Similarly, when function output namespace `header.` is used, the system will resolve the value from a specific key of the function output event envelope's headers.

-### Using PoJo as function input body
+### Function input and output

-The input/output data mapping is done in a schemaless fashion so that you can set any key-values accordingly.
+To support flexible input data mapping, the input to a function must be either `Map<String, Object>` or `PoJo`.
+The output (i.e. result set) of a function can be Map, PoJo or Java primitive.

-To specify PoJo, you can use the TypedLambdaFunction to configure input and output in your function.
+Your function can implement the `TypedLambdaFunction` interface to configure input and output.

 Since a data structure is passed to your function's input argument as key-values, you would need to create a PoJo class to deserialize the data structure.